CLIENT-FOCUSED DENVER ATTORNEYS SERVING CHERRY CREEK, AURORA & THROUGHOUT COLORADO

 - File a dog bite report.
 Once you’ve been medically treated for your injury, file a dog bite report with the city or county, even if the injury was minor.
 This will legally document your case and leave a useful paper trail for the next potential victim of the same dog.

-- Contact Leventhal Sar LLC.
+- Contact Leventhal Sar Law.
 Call our Denver dog bite lawyers right away.
 The legal issues surrounding your case are complex and difficult to navigate alone.
 Your dog bite attorney can best look out for your best interests from this point forward.

 - Start a journal.
 Dog bite claims can take time to resolve.
 Begin a journal to document your experiences following the attack.
 Spend a little time each day recording your thoughts and challenges.